 Time to wash the dishes, your countertops, your face, or any other surface you can think of for using these luxuriously soft dishcloths.

 Or, alternatively, you could give the cloth as a gift to a friend; if you crochet several of these and bundle them up with pretty ribbons, they'd make a lovely housewarming gift or a great "spa at home" gift to give for Mother's Day.
-They could also be given as bridal shower gifts, Christmas gifts, etc.
+They could also be given as bridal shower gifts, Christmas gifts, or for another celebration.